Psychological Flexibility

 Functional in psychological flexibility refers to how well a response serves long-term intentions—our valued goals.
 Not all our responses are functional.
 Many behaviors are adaptive but not functional.
 A great example is avoidance.
 We soothe anxiety by avoiding demanding and difficult challenges.
 Our avoidance is an adaptive response but impedes goal attainment, so it is not functional.

 Dysfunctional adaptations often invite consequences that disrupt and invade our lives, creating more anxiety in the future than relief they provide in the present.
+Drug use is an extreme example of a dysfunctional adaptation.
+The intoxication calms nerves, drowns out sorrows, and destroys our lives.

 Acceptance and Commitment Therapy